DenisLabrecque/DenisLabrecque.github.io/_posts/2017-07-28-abator-arrow-blender.markdown

 The wings of the model follow the original, but are tilted to an anhedral for increased maneuverability.
 A double, all-moving tail improves yaw control at supersonic speeds.
 Like the F-22 Raptor, the Abator has bi-directional vectoring exhaust surfaces.
 Its camouflage is inspired by that of the Viggen.

 This model went through many iterations and variants before the final product.
 It was built through many days of patient figuring, and was in fact rebuilt later with a simpler mesh to help improve computed smoothing.
+It goes together with the [Underground Hangar Scene]({% post_url 2017-07-29-underground-hangar-blender %}) render.